 P. A. Oltrogge

-“Trust in the Lord with all your heart, and lean not on your own understanding; In all your ways acknowledge Him, and He shall direct your paths.”
-Proverbs 3:5-6 NKJV
+“Lean on, trust in, and be confident in the Lord with all your heart and mind and do not rely on your own insight or understanding.
+In all your ways know, recognize, and acknowledge Him, and He will direct and make straight and plain your paths.”
+Proverbs 3:5-6 (AMP)

 P. A. Oltrogge